MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_random_fly.md

 # minecraft:behavior.random_fly

-`minecraft:behavior.random_fly` allows an entity to fly in a random point in water.
+`minecraft:behavior.random_fly` allows an entity to fly to a random spot.

 ## Parameters